KrisDavie/DoorTracker/README.md

 ## Known Issues
 * Lots of old code leftover from plando tool
 * Tabs other than `doors` will not be usable if using a 4:3 aspect ratio
+* Sometimes a lobby is created after killing a boss (remove with right click)
+* Sometimes a dark room is not properly obscured